 Calculate the Cq average of each group of replicate to calculate the Cq values.

-For each sample, %GMO is calculated by analysing the sample’s Cq, comparing it to the set of log (% GMO) and Cq values obtained from the concentration standards set.
+For each sample, %LMO is calculated by analysing the sample’s Cq, comparing it to the set of log (% LMO) and Cq values obtained from the concentration standards set.

 Inhibition run